WallarooLabs/wally/book/getting-started/run-a-application.md

 ## Run Giles Receiver

-We need to set up a data receiver where we can send the output stream from our app.
-Wallaroo ships with a tool called `Giles Receiver` designed to capture TCP output.
+We need to set up a data receiver where we can send the output stream from our application:

 ```bash
 cd ~/wallaroo-tutorial/wallaroo/giles/receiver